John Browne (King's Gunfounder)

 John Browne was an English merchant, the first holder of the post of King's Gunfounder, which was created in 1615.
-He was heavily involved in the Wealden iron industry, having control of six furnaces in Surrey and Sussex, two in the Forest of Dean as well as his own furnace between Brenchley and Horsmonden.
+He was heavily involved in the Wealden iron industry, controlling six furnaces in Surrey and Sussex, two in the Forest of Dean, as well as his own furnace between Brenchley and Horsmonden.

 Biography

-During the reign of Charles I, he sold a great number of guns to the former United Provinces, the King being a partner in this traffic.
+During the reign of Charles I, he sold a great number of guns to the former United Provinces, with the King being a partner in this traffic.

-Browne also held a patent which gave him a monopoly on the casting of pots, pans and firebacks.
+Browne also held a patent that gave him a monopoly on the casting of pots, pans and firebacks.